teamcons/Edgereact-main/README.md

 ### Arguments :

-**Where:** Where the hot corner is situated either topleft, topright, bottomleft, bottomright default is topleft
+**Where:** Where the hot corner is situated.

+-    topleft: Top, left corner of the screen
+-    topright: Top, right corner of the screen
+-    bottomleft: Bottom, left
+-    bottomright: Bottom, left
+-    topcenter: Center of the screen, at the top edge
+-    leftcenter: Center left edge
+-    rightcenter: Center right edge
+-    bottomcenter: Center, bottom edge

+default is topleft

 **What:** what the hotcorner triggers.
 It should be one of the following
 -    "overview": Shows an overview of all windows and desktop